 Between May 9 and May 13, roughly two dozen photographers will make the Ransom Center their home base for an intensive week of photographic study and practice.
 Some will be coming from Texas, while others will come from across the United States and from South America, Australia, and Turkey.
-Partnering with the esteemed Magnum Photos Agency, the Ransom Center is hosting its second Magnum photographic workshop (the first took place in December 2013; click here for a slideshow of those students’ final projects).
+Partnering with the esteemed Magnum Photos Agency, the Ransom Center is hosting its second Magnum photographic workshop (the first took place in December 2013.

 Once in Austin, the students will study with one of two Magnum photographers, Matt Black and Alessandra Sanguinetti.
 Each Magnum photographer will lead his or her group through a daily program of shooting, reviews, group critiques, mentoring, editing sessions, and learning amongst peers.